drjoseluisheram/JLHR/content/thesis/_index.md

     author: Dr. José Luis Hernández-Ramírez
     description: "Sometimes you want a souped-up series- a bundle of related pages
       \nmeant to be read in sequence.
-This section is like a blog series, \nto talk about my Doctoral experience and, particularly focusing in share my thesis.\n"
+This section is like a blog series, \nto talk about my Doctoral experience and, particularly focusing in share my thesis."
     show_author_byline: true
     show_post_date: true
     show_sidebar_adunit: true